 2. Updating meta-analyses

+Systematic reviews and meta-analyse should be updated frequently if they are to remain up-to-date and scientifically relevant.
+However, repeated updating of meta-analyses can lead to problems with interpreting their results, particularly where there are few trials or substantial heterogeneity.
 In this lecture we examined some of the problems that can arise when updating meta-analyses, illustrated with data from Cochrane reviews.
-We presented some newer statistical methods that can avoid some problems when updating analyses, and discussed Cochrane’s current position on how to interpret findings as meta-analyses are updated.
+We presented some newer statistical methods that can avoid some problems when updating analyses, and discussed Cochrane’s current position on how to interpret findings as meta-analyses are updated. |

 Presenter: